jdraines/init-pyproject/README.md

 - `-t, --template <template_name>`: Specify the name of the project template to use.
 - `-p, --path <template_directory>`: Provide the path to a local template directory.
 - `-o, --output <output_directory>`: Set the output directory for the project.
 Defaults to the current working directory.
+- `--varfile <variables_filepath>`: Provide a filepath to a yaml file with key-values that provide variable values
-- `-f, --force`: Force overwrite of existing files if they already exist.
+- `--overwrite`: Allow overwrite of existing project directory if it exists.
 - `--auto-use-defaults`: Override the template properties' `auto_use_defaults` with an explicit value here.
 - `--debug`: Enable debug mode, which will raise exceptions rather than catching them with a tidier output.